 Landlord & Tenant

 Please note that, as a result of the pandemic, all evictions are stayed to the extent required by law.
 For more information on court operations during the pandemic, click here.

-The Court established a procedure to resolve legal challenges to a statutory moratorium that began on a March 11, 2020 for new landlord and tenant cases.
-To see an order concerning the procedure, click here.
-For a list of cases in which landlords have challenged the moratorium, click here.
-For an order scheduling a remote hearing on September 9, 2020 at 10:00 a.m., click here.
+The Court established a procedure to resolve legal challenges to a statutory moratorium that were filed on a March 11, 2020 for new landlord and tenant cases.
+To see the December 16, 2020 order addressing the constitutional challenges to the moratorium on filing new LTB cases, click here

 The Landlord & Tenant Branch handles all actions for the possession of real property.